-Java is widely used in many applications and also provides computing power for the numerous websites.
-In a previous article, we have seen introduction and features of Java.
-In this post, I share complete JDK installation guide and Java environment variables Setup.
+Java is widely used in many applications and also provides computing power for numerous websites.
+In a previous article, we have seen the introduction and features of Java.
+In this post, I share a complete JDK installation guide and Java environment variables Setup.

-To run Java application, there is Java development Kit (JDK) to install.
-And there are two environment variables to set up.
-One is a path and other is a classpath variable.
+To run the Java application, there is a Java Development Kit (JDK) to install.
+And there are two environment variables to set.
+One is a path and the other is a classpath variable.

 Install downloaded JDK software on your system.

-You can find, there are two folders in Java (jdk1.x… and jre ).
+After installation opens this directory path.
+You can find, there are two folders (jdk1.x… and jre ).

-Now we set path and classpath environment variable for Java.
+After installation, we need to set path and classpath environment variable for Java.

 C:\Program Files (x86)\Java\jdk1.7.0_67\bin